jolaleye/snap/README.md

 snap ls
 ```

-You'll either get a nice list of names, or a message letting you know you don't have anything saved.
+You'll either get a nice list of names or a message telling you that you don't have anything saved yet.

 ### show